Giuseppe Setola

 Giuseppe Setola (/it/; born November 5, 1970) is an Italian Camorrista and former boss of the Casalesi clan from Caserta.
-Since 2008, he was included on the list most wanted fugitives in Italy, until his arrest on January 14, 2009, in Mignano Monte Lungo.
+In 2008, he was included on the list of most wanted fugitives in Italy, until his arrest on January 14, 2009, in Mignano Monte Lungo.
 Setola allegedly headed a squad of killers, and was said to have ordered or carried out 18 murders throughout the latter half of 2008.
 Police began a massive manhunt against Setola in response to the murders of six West African immigrants in Castel Volturno.

 On January 12, 2009, Setola evaded arrest by escaping into the sewers through a secret trapdoor during a police raid on his hideout.
 He was arrested two days later after leading police on a rooftop chase.
 Setola is currently serving a life imprisonment sentence for murder.
 He was featured in Gomorrah, the best-selling Roberto Saviano book about the Camorra in Campania.